zZhiG/SER/README.md

-# A semantic enhancement refiner （SER）
+# SER: A semantic enhancement refiner

 The code will be made release as soon as possible after accept.